misterpaul/strands-stats/architecture.md

 Can create this later if wanted.
 Idea is to keep a stats table that we update every time, so one doesn't need to create stats when viewed

+# Cloud Function

+We use a cloud function to parse the email files in the storage bucket and store the data in Firestore database.